wimlds/online-meetups/README.md

 1. Pick a time and date for your online meetup just like an in-person meetup.
 Use meetup.com as usual to plan the event.
 2. If you use a tool with a participant limit, you will have to limit attendance via meetup.com RSVPs and deliver the web conference URL privately to participants only.
 Alternatively, you can just post the link publicly on your meetup event page and have a “first-come, first-served” policy.
 For example, if you use Zoom, the free meetings have a limit of 100 participants.
 3. Choose a format/topic for your meetup: talks, co-working/hangout, networking, code workshop, etc.
 4. Choose a web conferencing platform (see below for options).
+Most WiMLDS groups are currently using Zoom.
 Some things to consider when evaluating different platforms:
     - You might want something with an option for participants to group chat with each other.
     - Should your participants be muted throughout presentations or do you want anyone to be able to speak at any time?
     - If it's the latter, you might want that to be regulated by a moderator.
 Some tools will let you virtually raise your hand before speaking.
 You may also want a combination of both options.
-5. Think about how to enforce the Code of Conduct in your chat spaces.
+5. Think about how to enforce the [Code of Conduct](https://github.com/WiMLDS/starter-kit/wiki/Code-of-conduct) in your chat spaces.
+Assign someone to be a moderator of the chat to watch for any bad behavior.
+Be aware of the concept of "Zoom bombing" and take neccessary precautions to prevent your meetup by being hijacked by trolls.
 6. Consider whether you can record the presentations and/or the hangout.
    - If you decide to record, it's a good idea to seek verbal consent from participants and only then upload the video to YouTube or other social media.
    If your speaker can record their talk, they can answer questions and participate in the conversation while people are viewing it.
 Reference: https://twitter.com/lunivore/status/1237383325045710848